-- 4. Under the Act and the Agreement, the deposit of Pledged Revenues to and expenditure of Pledged Revenues (and investment earnings thereon) from the Federal Highway Grant Anticipation Note Trust Fund to pay the principal of and premium (if any) and interest on 1998B Notes issued under the Agreement, as provided in the Act and the Agreement, is not subject to legislative appropriation by the Commonwealth.
-The deposit of Alternative Revenues with the Trustee to be held under the Agreement is not subject to legislative appropriation for and premium (if any) and investment earnings thereon) to pay the principal of and premium (if any) and interest on 1998B Notes is subject to legislative appropriation by the Commonwealth.
-The deposit of Alternative Revenues with the Trustee to be held under the Agreement is not subject to legislative appropriation, but the expenditure of Alternative Revenues (and investment earnings thereon) to pay the principal of and premium (if any) and interest on 1998B Notes is subject to legislative appropriation by the Commonwealth.
-Pursuant to the provisions of the Act, the Agreement provides that, under certain circumstances specified therein, all Alternative Revenues (and investment earnings thereon) shall be held on deposit with the Trustee, subject to the lien of the Agreement, until such time as a legislative appropriation shall be in effect to pay the principal of and premium (if any) and interest on Notes due in the then current fiscal year. - 5.
-Interest on the 1998B Notes is exempt from Massachusetts personal income taxes, and the 1998B Notes are exempt from Massachusetts personal property taxes.
-We express no opinion as to other Massachusetts tax consequences arising with respect to the 1998B Notes nor as to the taxability of the 1998B Notes or the income therefrom under the laws of any state other than Massachusetts. - 6.
-The interest on the 1998B Notes (including any original issue discount properly allocable thereto) is excluded from gross income for federal income tax purposes and is not an item of tax preference for the purpose of computing the alternative minimum tax imposed on individuals and corporations under the Internal Revenue Code of 1986, as amended (the "Code"); it should be noted, however, that interest on the 1998B Notes is taken into account in determining adjusted current earnings for the purpose of computing the alternative minimum tax imposed on corporations (as defined for federal income tax purposes).
-The opinions set forth in the preceding sentence are subject to the condition that the Commonwealth comply with all requirements of the Code that must be satisfied subsequent to the issuance of the 1998B Notes in order that interest thereon be, or continue to be, excluded from gross income for federal income tax purposes.
+- 4. Under the Act and the Agreement, the deposit of Pledged Revenues to and expenditure of Pledged Revenues (and investment earnings thereon) from the Federal Highway Grant Anticipation Note Trust Fund to pay the principal of and premium (if any) and interest on 2000A Notes issued under the Agreement, as provided in the Act and the Agreement, is not subject to legislative appropriation by the Commonwealth.
+The deposit of Alternative Revenues with the Trustee to be held under the Agreement is not subject to legislative appropriation of Alternative Revenues (and investment earnings thereon) to pay the principal of and premium (if any) and interest on 2000A Notes is subject to legislative appropriation by the Commonwealth.
+Pursuant to the provisions of the Act, the Agreement provides that, under certain circumstances specified therein, all Alternative Revenues (and investment earnings thereon) shall be held on deposit with the Trustee, subject to the lien of the Agreement, until such time as a legislative appropriation shall be in effect to pay the principal of and premium (if any) and interest on and expendition of the then current fiscal year. - 5.
+Interest on the 2000A Notes is exempt from Massachusetts personal income taxes, and the 2000A Notes are exempt from Massachusetts personal property taxes.
+We express no opinion as to other Massachusetts tax consequences arising with respect to the 2000A Notes nor as to the taxability of the 2000A Notes or the income therefrom under the laws of any state other than Massachusetts. - 6.
+The interest on the 2000A Notes (including any original issue discount properly allocable thereto) is excluded from gross income for federal income tax purposes and is not an item of tax preference for the purpose of computing the alternative minimum tax imposed on individuals and corporations under the Internal Revenue Code of 1986, as amended (the "Code"); it should be noted, however, that interest on the 2000A Notes is taken into account in determining adjusted current earnings for the purpose of computing the alternative minimum tax imposed on corporations (as defined for federal income tax purposes).
+The opinions set forth in the preceding sentence are subject to the condition that the Commonwealth comply with all requirements of the Code that must be satisfied subsequent to the issuance of the 2000A Notes in order that interest thereon be, or continue to be, excluded from gross income for federal income tax purposes.
 The Commonwealth has covenanted to comply with these requirements.
-Failure to comply with certain of these requirements may cause the inclusion of interest on the 1998B Notes in gross income for federal income tax purposes to be retroactive to the date of issuance of the 1998B Notes.
-We express no opinion regarding any other federal tax consequences arising with respect to the 1998B Notes.
+Failure to comply with certain of these requirements may cause the inclusion of interest on the 2000A Notes in gross income for federal income tax purposes to be retroactive to the date of issuance of the 2000A Notes.
+We express no opinion regarding any other federal tax consequences arising with respect to the 2000A Notes.